Matt Ballin: 2017

 Ballin made only one appearance for the Wests Tigers during the 2017 season.
 On 26 June 2017, Ballin announced his immediate retirement from the NRL due to chronic injuries.

 Representative career

 In April 2009, he was named in the preliminary 25-man squad to represent Queensland in the opening State of Origin match for 2009.
 However he did not make an appearance.

 In 2010, with injury to Melbourne's Cameron Smith, Ballin was named in the Queensland side and played in Game 1 of the series at the ANZ Stadium in Sydney, won 28-24 by the Maroons.
 With Smith returning from injury, Ballin wasn't considered for the rest of the series, though he was on standby for the team should Smith's injury re-occur.

+Post-playing

+In 2019 Ballin returned to the Manly Warringah Sea Eagles as part of the NRL team's education and wellbeing department, he also served as the U20s coach and coach of the NSW Cup Blacktown Workers.
+In 2021, Ballin joined the Brisbane Broncos as part of the development squad.
+In 2024, Ballin joined the coaching staff of the Queensland Maroons after Cameron Smith stepped down as assistant coach.

+In September 2025, Ballin extended his contract with the Broncos.

+Statistics

 Personal life

-Ballin was voted the 2008 Adidas "Sexiest Man in League".

 Ballin also works as a personal fitness trainer specialising in fitness and weight loss.

 Ballin is an Australian Apprenticeships Ambassador for the Australian Government.

+Ballin married Seven News sports presenter Alissa Smith on 19 October 2024.
+In June 2025, the couple announced they were expecting a child.